knative/docs/docs/getting-started/first-source.md

 </figure>

 ## Creating your first Source
-The CloudEvents Player acts as a Source for CloudEvents by intaking the URL of our Broker as an environment variable (`BROKER_URL`) and sending CloudEvents via the UI.
+The CloudEvents Player acts as a Source for CloudEvents by intaking the URL of the Broker as an environment variable, `BROKER_URL`.
+You will send CloudEvents to the Broker through the CloudEvents Player application.

 Create the CloudEvents Player Service:
 === "kn"